 Read more information about Lebanon here

 "Egypt" is the English name for the country of course.
 The Egyptians call it Maṣr.
 The English name "Egypt" is derived from the Ancient Greek "Aígyptos."
+The language is Arabic, the currency the Egyptian pound.
 Anyway, a friend’s husband, Ian, showed us slides of his student travels.
 He only took canned food along to avoid the stomach bugs.
 I was hooked.

 Several years later I finally get there, on a package tour to Cairo, Giza, Luxor and Aswan.
 (It was a long time ago- you can tell by the pictures).